Beth Green, DPhil

 Dr. Green regularly publishes in the areas of school culture, religious schooling, and teaching and learning.

 Marjory Kerr, PhD

-On July 1, 2020, Dr. Kerr began her term as President and Vice Chancellor of Tyndale University.
-She came to this role having previously served for four years as President and Vice Chancellor of Booth University College (Booth) in Winnipeg, Manitoba.
+Dr. Kerr began her term as President and Vice Chancellor of Tyndale University on July 1, 2020.
+She came to this role having previously served as President and Vice Chancellor of Booth University College in Winnipeg, Manitoba.
 Dr. Kerr is passionate about leading Tyndale in this new and exciting time in its history, strengthening and renewing its mission for the future.

 Kevin Kirk, MBA

 Kevin has been working in Christian higher education in Canada for nearly 30 years.
 His work has focused in the areas of strategic planning, fundraising, constituency relations, marketing, communications, government relations, and enrollment management.
 He has served on several industry boards and committees and has presented seminars at various conferences.

 Kevin graduated from both the undergraduate program and seminary at Tyndale and has also completed an MBA degree (with a focus in marketing) from the University of Leicester in England.

 Dr. Arnold Neufeldt-Fast has taught primarily theology and ethics at both undergraduate and graduate levels, as well as courses in Christian spirituality.
 He has authored a number of articles and scholarly book reviews in both English and German and has translated a variety of German theological texts into English.